LuRobot15/LuRobot15/README.md

-I'm a third year computer science student at the University of Leeds.
+I'm a fourth year computer science student at the University of Leeds.